Azure/azure-rest-api-specs/documentation/ci-fix.md

 It generates traffics for all operations defined in swaggers under default tag readme.md by using [RESTLer](https://github.com/microsoft/restler-fuzzer).
 Then it validates the request and response pairs from these traffics against correspondent swaggers.
 Finally, it provides a html report that reflects swagger accuracy.

 ### How to fix
-If user want to fix errors or improve the coverage, please follow this [guidance](./restler/how-to-improve-test-coverage.md).
+If user wants to fix errors or improve the coverage, please follow this [guidance](./restler/how-to-improve-test-coverage.md).

 ## Suppression Process